voronaam/jstrings/README.md

 It is meant to catch accidental inclusion of unit and integration test data into production artifacts.

+## Why not simply use strings

+the standard strings tool would extract strings from unarchived JAR files just fine, but it will extract all the strings.
+Including class names, method names and signatures.
+Knowing what is a user defined string and what is not helps to limit the output.

 ## Why Rust?

 It was possible to read jar files from java, load classes and inspect them using